abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 > Applies to: Azure Stack HCI, Windows Server 2019 Datacenter

-This article covers the requirements for setting up Azure Kubernetes Service on Azure Stack HCI or on Windows Server 2019 Datacenter and using it to create Kubernetes clusters.
+This article covers the requirements for setting up Azure Kubernetes Service on Azure Stack HCI or Azure Kubernetes Service runtime on Windows Server 2019 Datacenter and using it to create Kubernetes clusters.
 For an overview of Azure Kubernetes Service on Azure Stack HCI, see [AKS on Azure Stack HCI overview](overview.md).

 ## Determine hardware requirements